maksimru/conditional-laravel-debugbar/README.md

 ## About

-Allows to boot laravel-debugbar with custom conditions
+Allows to boot laravel-debugbar with custom conditions instead of APP_DEBUG and environment You are free to use \Auth::check(), custom headers, custom parameters or anything you wish

 ## Installation